A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• Molecular Orbitals: Electrons are delocalized over a large region of a molecule, forming molecular orbitals.
+• Molecular Orbitals: In a more advanced understanding, electrons are delocalized over a large region of a molecule, forming molecular orbitals.
+This concept explains bonding beyond simple Lewis structures.

 Main Concepts

-• Carbon\'s Special Properties: Carbon has four valence electrons, which allow it to form four covalent bonds.
+• Carbon's Special Properties: Carbon has four valence electrons, which allow it to form four covalent bonds.
+This tetravalency is the foundation of its ability to form long chains and complex structures.

 • Bonding in Carbon Compounds: Carbon-carbon bonds are typically strong and nonpolar.
-Carbon can also form bonds with other atoms, such as hydrogen, oxygen, nitrogen, and chlorine.
+Carbon can also form bonds with other atoms, such as hydrogen, oxygen, nitrogen, and chlorine, leading to a vast diversity of compounds.

 Combustion of Methane